 Some of this is not a new story at all.
 New Urbanism has been around for decades, and this is the idea of having neighborhoods that are walkable, where you can meet many of your needs within walking distance.
 And this really gets at our quiz at the beginning of this program.

-Well, in the years since then, I've come around and I think no, actually, a lot of what makes permaculture work is matching the design solutions to the climate or to the microclimate that's available, and as long as part of the design process and part of the zoning and building process involves a climate and cultural assessment.
-I think you're good to go, and it's actually a very good way to get the job done.
+Well, in the years since then, I've come around and I think no, actually, a lot of what makes permaculture work is matching the design solutions to the climate or to the microclimate that's available.
+As long as part of the design process and part of the zoning and building process involves a climate and cultural assessment, I think you're good to go, and it's actually a very good way to get the job done.

-Now I'll have a lot more about how to expand the Commons in your community without even having to build edenicity in a later episode.
-But just as one example from my experience working in Bloomington, I'll point out that creating public-private spaces is a wonderful first step and it could be a simple is putting a bench on the outer edge of your own lawn.
-And then when people come and rest, they're going out to talk to them about some of your ideas for the neighborhood.
+Now I'll have a lot more about how to expand the Commons in your community without even having to build Edenicity in a later episode.
+But just as one example from my experience working in Bloomington, I'll point out that creating public-private spaces is a wonderful first step and it could be a simple is putting a bench on the outer edge of your own lawn, and then when people come and rest there, going out to talk to them about some of your ideas for the neighborhood.
 And that's exactly what Ann Kreilkamp, who was the main person behind the Green Acres ecovillage in Bloomington, did.
-She managed to just lunch a complete transformation of this neighborhood with a simple park bench on the corner of her property.
+She managed to just launch a complete transformation of this neighborhood with a simple park bench on the corner of her property.

 How good can City design get?
 Well I've lived in towns where you could meet friends for meals in three different places, sampling three different great cuisines.
-Go for a hike, visit a museum, go for a swim, taking a concert.
-All that at a relaxed pace with plenty of downtime all in a single day.
+Go for a hike, visit a museum, go for a swim, take in a concert, all at a relaxed pace with plenty of downtime, all in a single day.
 How is that possible?
 The key to it was high density.